 What equipment will we need?

 We have rather strict guidelines regarding safety equipment.
-We have most of these items available for sale if you don’t already have them or you can get them from your local sporting goods store.
+We have some of these items available for sale if you don’t already have them or you can get them from your local sporting goods store.

 - Helmet.
 This can not be a bike helmet, but it can be a snowboard or hockey helmet.
 We have speed skating helmets available for sale.

 - Glasses/goggles.
 They can be safety glasses or sports goggles, they should have a lanyard to hold them on.

 - Cut-proof gloves (leather or other cut resistant material there are various activities that make suitable gloves) and cut proof socks (these are a speed skating only type product made of dyneema or kevlar).

 - Shin/knee protection.
 Many skin suits have built in shin/knee protection but if yours doesn’t (or if you don’t have or want to wear a skin suit) you will need something.
 Soccer or hockey pads work well.

 - Neck guard.
 Again a hockey neck guard will work well

 - Skin suits are NOT a requirement.
 As skaters advance they like them for performance reasons as well as for the many safety features that are built in (they are often completely lined with cut-proof material).
 They are a requirement for some competitions in the higher levels.

 - SKATE GUARDS!!
 These are not a safety item but we require that your child uses skate guards as soon as they are off the ice!